 Second is the growth of your team and internal processes.
 If more brokers and employers are relying on you for administration services and support, you need to understand what’s working and not working internally so you can make adjustments.
 Are EOBs being processed as efficiently as possible?
 Where are the bottlenecks in the health data life cycle?

 Both of these can only be achieved through the use of an automated, efficient software solution.
 While manual efforts can still be tracked, they’ll never be as efficient or accurate as those supported through technology that’s integrated with your clients’ benefit administration platforms and your internal systems.

 Remember, data leads to growth, but only when that data provides a direction.
 And data can only do that when it’s accurate, easily obtainable, and easily actionable.
 Ensure you’re able to clearly identify your next best action as you support your clients, which in turn helps them do the same.
 In the end, the data you gather from your work and plan participants’ activities will provide a clear path for you, your clients, and your brokers.

 And remember that nothing can be too automated here — both in your daily support for EOB processing and in your reporting for when the employer wants to review the year’s performance.
 The more you can automate, the more your team can focus on higher priority tasks that produce revenue and generate value for your clients.

 As a health data integration platform, TPA Stream works closely with TPAs to streamline their organizations from top to bottom.
-From our EOB harvesting solution to our billing platform that simplifies multiple financial functions, our platform allows easy integrations that make work easier and more impactful on your bottom line.
+From our Claims Harvesting for TPAs solution to our Employer Invoicing platform that simplifies multiple financial functions, our platform allows easy integrations that make work easier and more impactful on your bottom line.